How to Pray for Your Neighbor (and anyone else for that matter)

 How can we pray for you?

-Contact me on this form, comment below, or chat to connect.
+Contact me on this form or comment below to connect.

 Please pray for our neighbor to get better.
 Back in order the way God wants it to be.
 Watts, California.